-First of all, I have to point out that in general, I believe it’s never too late to learn how to ice skate if you do it for fun.
+First of all, I have to point out that in general, I believe, it’s never too late to learn how to ice skate if you do it for fun.
 You can start at 10, 13, 16 years old or even later and still succeed/be able to learn some figure skating tricks.
-Not everyone ice skates with the mindset to be going to the Olympics and there are a lot of skaters that simply enjoy being on the ice, have a passion for the sport and set more of personal goals within their reach.
+Not everyone ice skates with the mindset to be going to the Olympics and there are a lot of skaters that simply enjoy being on the ice, have a passion for the sport and set more realistic goals within their reach.

 But if you are a parent and you dreaming of your child to go far in figure skating, you might be interested when is the right time to start with ice skating lessons.